In This Blog

 When to Use Lift and Shift

-Consider a retail company running their e-commerce site on-premises using Windows Server, IIS, and SQL Server.
-Their servers are reaching end-of-life and they want to exit their data center within 9 months, but the application is complex with many dependencies.
-A lift and shift to Azure VMs and Azure SQL Database could allow them to meet their deadline and start benefiting from Azure, without the risk of a rushed refactoring.
-Once in Azure, they can then plan a phased modernization to Azure App Service, Azure Functions, and Azure Cosmos DB.
+Consider a retail company running an e-commerce site on-premises using Windows Server, IIS, and SQL Server.
+The servers are reaching end-of-life, and the business wants to exit its data center within nine months.
+However, the application is complex and has many dependencies.
+A lift and shift to Azure VMs and Azure SQL Database could allow the company to meet its deadline and begin benefiting from Azure without the risk of rushed refactoring.

 Conclusion

-Lift and shift migration is a quick way to move applications to Azure by replicating the on-premises environment.
-It allows organizations to gain some cloud benefits without major changes to applications.
-It allows organizations to gain some cloud benefits without major changes to applications.
-Often a mix of lift and shift and other techniques works best.
-Regardless of the approach, careful planning and execution are essential for a successful migration and realizing the full benefits of Azure.
+That said, lift and shift is not always the final answer.
+In many cases, a mix of lift and shift, re-platforming, refactoring, and rebuilding works best.
+Regardless of the approach, careful planning and execution are essential for a successful migration and for realizing the full benefits of Azure.

 Are you ready to implement a lift and shift cloud migration for your organization?
-Read our lift and shift process blog for more information or reach out to our team for support!
+Read our lift and shift process blog for more information or reach out to our team for support.

 Frequently Asked Questions